 Wine rated (2023 guide) 96/100

-Imagine yourself walking through López de Heredia's cellar, which resembles a catacomb, full of cobwebs and mushrooms.
-Imagine the damp, cool air chilling you to the bone.
-This is where the Gran Reserva Bosconia 2004, a blend of Tempranillo, Garnacha, Mazuelo, and Graciano, has spent more than ten years aging.
-From the Bosconia vineyard in Rioja Alta, this wine has a herbaceous profile.
+Imagine yourself walking through the López de Heredia cellar, which resembles a catacomb, filled with cobwebs and mushrooms.
+Imagine the damp, cool air that chills you to the bone.
+This is where the 2004 Gran Reserva Bosconia, a blend of Tempranillo, Garnacha, Mazuelo, and Graciano, has spent more than ten years aging.
+Hailing from the Bosconia vineyard in Rioja Alta, this wine has a herbaceous profile.
 The aromas also include tertiary notes of cola, leather, and thyme against a backdrop of hazelnut and cedar.
-Dry and silky, the palate is slightly structured, with textured tannins and a juicy finish.
+Dry and silky, the palate is lightly structured, with textured tannins and a juicy finish.
 Delicately evolved, this is a rare and flavorful old-school wine.
-2024-2034
+2024–2034

 James Suckling